The 10 Essential Virtual Onboarding Tips For Modern HR

 When new team members start, they may not know how to use the tools and systems that you use.
 There are two ways to tackle this.
-The first is to create an instructional video.
+The first step is to create a short instructional video.
 That will guide them through the tools, resources, and business systems they need to know about.

 Alternatively, allocate an existing employee to go over those tools and processes.
 You can do this via video conferencing.

 - Take the time to think about how your existing in-person onboarding process works.
 Then, it’s simply a matter of modifying the existing content and processes into a virtual, digital mode.

 We’ve already mentioned how important it is to transform your onboarding presentation into a virtual one.
 That’s not to say you’ll no longer talk to new hires about their roles.
 But you still need to create a virtual presentation to explain what is required of them in their new role.

 That first encounter with the company will be a big part of an employee's first day.
 So, you need to ensure that the same importance is given to a virtual presentation as an in-person one.
 For example, if you're onboarding virtual team members, specifically multiple remote sales reps on the same day, consider having group presentations that will instill a sense of camaraderie.